equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 was just using Vim editor for editing code.
 The only big problem for any Vim user on a Chromebook will be the infamous `Ctrl+w` shotcut is configured to close browser tab.
-There is no way to change this, the only workaround is either to remap split screan switch to other key combination or just use `Alt+Ctrl+w` which is basically the same thing by default.
+There is no way to change this, the only workaround is either to remap split screen switch to other key combination or just use `Alt+Ctrl+w` which is basically the same thing by default.

-The VM provided in all three of these cloud IDE providers was fast enough to run tests, in some casese the tests were actually faster on the VM (1 core) than my work laptop (intel i5 4th gen).
+The VM provided in all three of these cloud IDE providers was fast enough to run tests, in some cases the tests were actually faster on the VM (1 core) than my work laptop (intel i5 4th gen).
 Think about it VM's are in a serveroom with air-conditioning.
 You are sometimes running your tests while sitting in a couch with your laptop on your lap